 1) Bearish Reversal Head & Shoulders

-Since this variant of the pattern is a bullish reversal pattern, It is also known as the H&S top. it is traded after the stock has gone through a significant up move.
+Since this variant of the pattern is a bearish reversal pattern, It is also known as the H&S top. it is traded after the stock has gone through a significant up move.
 The pattern consists of three main components; The left shoulder, the head and the right shoulder.

 - Head – This is the formation’s highest point.
 The head in H&S top should be higher than the two peaks on either side.